10 Best Herbal Teas For Dizziness

 ginkgo biloba tea

-Ginkgo biloba herbal tea is often used to support cognitive function and improve circulation, which may help alleviate symptoms of dizziness.
+Ginkgo biloba herbal tea is often used to support cognitive function and improve blood circulation, which may help alleviate symptoms of dizziness.

 2. Valeriana officinalis